grasshoppermouse/anderson_critique/README.md

 An HTML version of our critique: [Woman the Hunter?
 Female foragers sometimes hunt, yet gendered divisions of labor are real](https://grasshoppermouse.github.io/anderson_critique/)

+Here is a [table of our re-coding](dashboard.html) of the Anderson et al. (2023) data with our rationale for each coding decision.

 ## Files

 * `data/recoding.final.xlsx`: An Excel file with our final recoding of key variables from Anderson et al. (2023)